insomnius/wallet-event-loop/README.md

-# Wallet Event Loop - Proof of Concept
+# Wallet With Single Threaded Event Loop - Proof of Concept

-This proof of concept is intended to show you how single event loop could solve concurrency problem that happen in a online wallet usecases.
+This proof of concept is intended to show you how single threaded event loop could solve concurrency problem that happen in a online wallet usecases.

 ## Requirements